SniperDev00001/Solana-Sniper-Bot/README.md

 🎯 Ready to revolutionize your strategy?
 Contact me now to get your hands on the Multi-Function Sniper Bot! 🔫 Unlock unstoppable performance and dominate across any chain.
 Let's elevate your game together!

+## Contact
 <ul>
 	<li>Telegram: https://t.me/sol_raydium_bot</li>
 </ul>

+🚀 Take the leap into precision with confidence!
+When you purchase the Multi-Function Sniper Bot, you're not just getting cutting-edge technology—you're getting full support.
+Our team is dedicated to ensuring you hit the ground running.
+From setup to optimization, we're with you every step of the way.
+Get ready to elevate your strategy like never before!

 ## Setup

 To run the script you need to:

-- Create a new empty Solana wallet
+- Create a new empty Solana wallet.
 - Transfer some SOL to it.
 - Convert some SOL to USDC or WSOL.
   - You need USDC or WSOL depending on the configuration set below.